Mediterranean tropical-like cyclone: Climatological statistics

 There have been 100 recognized tropical-like cyclones in the Mediterranean Sea between 1947 and 2021 from the databases of the Laboratory of Climatology and Atmospheric Environment, University of Athens, and METEOSAT.
 By steady accrual of reported and recognized occurrences of tropical-like cyclones (medicanes), the number count reached at least 89 by 15 November 2021.
 Unlike most northern hemisphere cyclone seasons, Mediterranean tropical-like cyclone activity peaks between the months of September and January.

 The numbers do not necessarily mean that all occurrences of medicanes have been fetched in particular before the end of the 1980s.
 With the development (and constant improvement) of satellite-based observations, the number count of clearly identified medicanes increased from the 1980s onward.
 There might be an additional impact from climate change in the frequency of the observed medicanes, but this is not deducible from the data.

 Deadly storms

 The following is a list of all medicanes that caused deaths.

 Tropical-like cyclones in the Black Sea

 On a number of occasions, tropical-like storms similar to the tropical-like cyclones observed in the Mediterranean have formed in the Black Sea, including storms on 21 March 2002, 7–11 August 2002, and 25–29 September 2005.
 The 25–29 September 2005 cyclone is particularly well-documented and investigated.
-No known cyclones in the Black Sea have attained hurricane strength.